damir-bubanovic/Credify/README.md

 ### 11. **API & Webhook Integration**
 - Tenant-specific API keys done.
-- Webhooks for campaign tracking, credit usage, and subscription status created.
+- Webhooks for campaign tracking, credit usage, and subscription status to be created.

 ---